 Forensic Evaluations

-A majority of the fellows’ training will be derived from the hands-on experience of conducting forensic mental health evaluations with defendants and patients under the expertise of a clinical supervisor.
+A majority of the fellows’ training will come from the hands-on experience of conducting forensic mental health evaluations with defendants and patients under the expertise of a clinical supervisor.
 Training experiences will progress in a graduated fashion depending on each fellow’s knowledge of and expertise in forensic psychology.

 Expert Testimony